 - if they, or someone in their household, are facing exceptional pressure

 We produce statutory guidance for the SWF to provide a framework for decisions by local authority staff and to promote consistency in their decision making.
 The guidance gives local authorities considerable discretion in deciding whether an application meets the eligibility criteria.

 We publish statistics every quarter which show how many applications have been made to each local authority, how many awards they made and how much money they awarded.
 The statistics also show the different reasons for applications being made, how long it takes to process applications and the different types of households which apply.
 They also provide information on the numbers of decisions which are considered by local authorities under the review process.

 Official statistics are produced by professionally independent statistical staff.
 Find more information on the standards of official statistics in Scotland.

 Budget allocation for local authorities

-Any money not used by local authorities is rolled forward to their SWF budget for the following year.
-Full details of SWF spend from April 2013 to September 2019 can be found in the quarterly statistics.
+Any money not used by local authorities during the financial year is rolled forward to their SWF budget for the following year.
+Full details of SWF allocations and expenditure since April 2013 can be found in the quarterly statistics.